San Huang Pao Chui: Gan-style of Pao Chui

 The Gan Style focused on maintaining a positive life with strong health, with mental and physical vitality.
-Between 1736 and1795, during the reign of the Qianlong Emperor, Qiao Sanxiu passed on what he learned at Mount Emei to his disciple Qiao Heling.
+Between 1736 and 1795, during the reign of the Qianlong Emperor, Qiao Sanxiu passed on what he learned at Mount Emei to his disciple Qiao Heling.
 Years later Qiao Heling passed this style on to his disciples to Song Mailun and Yu Liandeng.
 There are no known current disciples of Gan Fengchi.

 Yu continued to teach the core foundation style of San Huang Pao Chui to the newer disciples, yet Song decided to broaden the style by combining Pao Chui with new forms from dozens of other different schools in order to create new routines.
 This led Song to invent the later Three-Hand hold style he is known for.

 Pao Chui has become increasingly popular in Beijing, Hebei, Shanxi, Shandong, Liaoning, Henan and Jilin.
 The style has been divided into Song-Style and Yu-Style Three Emperor Fists, with the latter further divided into Yu Fists and Song Hands.

 Concepts

 Sanhuang Pao Chui is also called Pao Chuan, utilizing powerful and rapid fist blows like the firing of a cannon.
 The foundation routine of this form is embedded in Cross Hand blows with the squatting horse stance being the core stance used.

-Fa Jing is used or explosive energy, to create hard powerful strikes at a target.
+Fa jin is used or explosive energy, to create hard powerful strikes at a target.
 This is extensively based on the theory of yin and yang as well as the theory of Gang Ruo which states the usage of both hard and soft energy being used together at once.
-The main movement is Shi Zi Chi, also known as Cross Fist.
+The main movement is shizichi, also known as Cross Fist.
 This basic step is called Yuen Dang Bu, in which attacks are aimed at the target's midsection, using both powerful long and short strikes together.